geoserver/geoserver.github.io/_posts/2024-08-03-geospatial-techno.md

 ----

 ### Binary Comparison Operators in GeoServer Filters
 In this session, we want to talk about the various types of filters, with a particular focus on "Binary comparison operators in GeoServer" comprehensively.
-If you want to access the complete tutorial, simply click on the [link](https://www.youtube.com/watch?v=3XCwZIJxi7M&list=PL_ITaxp1Ob4sjk24Stboa5XbO0LGdEKbL).
+If you want to access the complete tutorial, click on the [link](https://www.youtube.com/watch?v=3XCwZIJxi7M&list=PL_ITaxp1Ob4sjk24Stboa5XbO0LGdEKbL).

 [![](https://img.youtube.com/vi/3XCwZIJxi7M/0.jpg)](https://www.youtube.com/watch?v=3XCwZIJxi7M)